yc1909/AI_Impact_On_Jobs/README.md

 What is impact of AI on employment?
 This is a topic of both fascination and concern.
 Through rigorous analysis and examination, I aim to provide a comprehensive understanding of the multifaceted impact AI exerts on different facets, such as industries, job roles, human-performed tasks, and workload ratio.

 ### 2.2 Data Acquition
-The dataset 'My_Data.csv' was acquired from [here](https://www.kaggle.com/datasets/manavgupta92/from-data-entry-to-ceo-the-ai-job-threat-index).
+The dataset `My_Data.csv` was acquired from [here](https://www.kaggle.com/datasets/manavgupta92/from-data-entry-to-ceo-the-ai-job-threat-index).

 ### 2.3 Data Management
 Various steps where performed to understand, clean and engineer the raw data: